cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 ```

 Et voilà!
 You can now add and remove bookmarks.
 But it still sucks, right?
 Each
-time you start and stop the server you lose everything.
+time you start and then stop the server you lose your data.
 Let's use a database!

 ## Step 4: using a real database, SQLite

-NB : the source code of this step can be found
+NB: the source code for this step can be found
 [here](https://github.com/mycozycloud/cozy-tutorial/tree/step-4).

 Even if Cozy main persistence layer is not SQLite, it is shipped with every Cozy.

-The first thing we need to do is getting a module to use SQLite:
+The first thing we need to do is to get a module to use SQLite:
 ```bash
 npm install sqlite3 --save
 ```